meshery/meshery/docs/overview.md

 Between service mesh and proxy projects (and surprisingly, within a single project), a number of different tools and results exist.
 Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics

-1. By leveraging Meshery you could achieve apples-to-apples performance comparision of Service Meshes
+1. By leveraging Meshery you could achieve apples-to-apples performance comparision of service meshes
 1. Track your service mesh performance from release to release.
 1. Understand behavioral differences between service meshes.
 1. Track your application performance from version to version.